 Gladiator is an alien whose race is called Strontians.
 Strontians are very long lived and have many physical attributes which are greater than that of the human race.
 Some Strontians however are chosen to undergo a process called the "Gladiator procedure" in order to be selected as the representative of the Strontian race in the Imperial Guard.
 Gladiator is the last of his race and the last Strontian to have undergone the process making him of the most powerful in the history of his people and also one of the physically strongest beings in the Marvel Universe.
 Some of the abilities that Gladiator has displayed are:

-Kallark possesses vast amounts of super human level strength is considered to be one of the most physically powerful beings in the Marvel Universe.
+Kallark possesses vast amounts of super human level strength and is considered to be one of the most physically powerful beings in the Marvel Universe.
 The limits of his strength are unknown but to date he has been seen performing feats such as destroying planets with his blows and carrying massive spaceships across vast distances with very little effort, overpowering the likes of Colossus and the Thing with ease and rivaling Thor in brute strength.
 Gladiators strength depends on his level of confidence.
 When Gladiators fully believes in himself and his abilities his strength is matched by very few beings in the Marvel Universe.
-If he doubts in his abilities however his strength can drop significantly.
+If he doubts in his abilities however his strength will drop significantly.

 Gladiator’s unique physiology allows him a vast amount of stamina.
 Gladiator has the ability to exert himself at physical peak for several days before fatigue toxins begin to impair him.
 From deep space missions that Gladiator has been spent on it is apparent that he is able to go very long periods of time without having to eat, sleep or breathe.
 This helps him especially when he has to do interstellar travel.